 Robert Masaki Hechler (he/him)

-I'm broadly interested in understanding the processes that shape biodiversity dynamics, in an era of global change.
+I’m broadly interested in the processes that shape biodiversity dynamics and resilience in an era of global change.
+I enjoy working on quantitative, macroecological research, as well as locally important applied projects, with a common goal of informing conservation and policy.

-I'm a PhD candidate, Vanier Scholar and National Geographic Explorer working with Dr. Martin Krkosek at the University of Toronto (Dept.of Ecology and Evolutionary Biology).
-Much of my PhD work is conducted in partnership with the Musgamagw Dzawada’enuxw Fisheries Group and Salmon Coast, which is supported by the National Geographic Society and Royal Canadian Geographical Society's Trebek Initative.
+I'm currently a PhD candidate, Vanier Scholar and National Geographic Explorer working with Dr. Martin Krkosek at the University of Toronto (Dept.of Ecology and Evolutionary Biology).
+Much of my PhD work is conducted in partnership with the Musgamagw Dzawada’enuxw Fisheries Group and Salmon Coast Field Station.
 I previously completed an MSc with Dr. Melania Cristescu at McGill University (Dept. of Biology), and a BSc at the University of British Columbia.